amalon/hoganfam-trains/README.md

 --------

 The aim is for trains to have the following features:
- - Realistic scale.
+ - Realistic scale
- - Fairly high amount of detail.
+ - Fairly high amount of detail
- - Separate bogies wherever possible so they turn to follow curves.
+ - Articulated bogies so they turn to follow curves
+ - Animated doors and moving parts
+ - Multiple variants for different liveries
- - Skinnable liveries.
+ - Detailed cabs
- - A detailed cab.
- - A reasonable amount of seating (except where the size of Steve does not allow).
+ - A reasonable amount of seating (except where the size of Steve does not allow)
- - A platform on which the player can move around inside the train while stationary and to exit onto a platform without jumping.
+ - A platform on which the player can move around inside the train while stationary and to exit onto a platform without jumping

 Trains